Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 - nservicebus/managing-nservicebus-using-powershell
 ---

-Particular provides a PowerShell Module to make it easy to setup a computer to run NServiceBus.
+Particular provides a PowerShell module to make it easy to setup a computer to run NServiceBus.

+The PowerShell module provides cmdlets to assist with:

+- Installing Microsoft Message Queuing Service (MSMQ)
+- Configuring Microsoft Distributed Transaction Coordinator (MSDTC)
+- Installing performance counters for NServiceBus
+- Setting the addresses of the default Error and Audit queues for use by deployed Endpoints
+- Importing a Particular Platform license into the Registry
+- Removing a worker from a [Distributor](/nservicebus/scalability-and-ha/distributor/)

 ## Prerequisites